Modem vs. Router: Should You Buy or Rent?

 Network Type

 Routers generate Wi-Fi networks and use the latest Wi-Fi standard.
-You should know and care about two types of network:
+You should know and care about two types of networks:

 Beamforming